dustinpfister/blog_posts/_posts/linux-pwd.md

 ## 6 - Conclusion

 That will be it for now then on the Linux pwd command, until I get around to coming back to do at least a little more editing an expansion on this post at some time in the future.
 The Linux pwd command is one of many commands that come to might that might compose a set of basic commands that one should learn right away when getting started with bash.
+It is a fairly basic command that can be used to jut know the current file system location that one is at, but when it comes to how pwd can be used in conjunction with other commands, and how the current working director can be accessed in other ways it does get a little involved.